damir345/myGitNotes/README.md

 'git add' will add files to staging mode

-'git commit' will stag files for the future commit
+'git commit' will stage files for the future commit

 'git push' will upload files on the GitHub to the selected **branch**